tylerwagner1/castai-pdb-controller/README.md

 - **Automatic PDB Creation/Update:**
   Ensures every eligible Deployment/StatefulSet has a PDB, using defaults or per-workload overrides.

 - **Annotation-Based Customization:**
   Users can set `minAvailable`, `maxUnavailable`, or opt out of PDB management with annotations.

 - **Dynamic Default Configuration:**
     Cluster-wide default PDB values are set via a ConfigMap and can be changed at runtime without redeploying the controller.

+- **Automatic Detection and Handling of Poor PDB Configurations:**
+  The controller detects overly restrictive or ineffective PodDisruptionBudgets (such as `minAvailable` equal to replicas, `minAvailable: 100%`, or `maxUnavailable: 0/0%`) that could block voluntary disruptions or cause operational issues.

+  Through the `FixPoorPDBs` option in the `castai-pdb-controller-config` ConfigMap, you can choose whether the controller should only warn about these poor configurations (default) or automatically delete and recreate them with safe defaults.
+This ensures cluster upgrades, node drains, and scaling operations are not blocked by problematic PDBs.

 - **Live Reconciliation:**
   If annotations or ConfigMap values change, existing PDBs are updated automatically to reflect new requirements.

 - **Bypass Support:**
   Workloads can opt out of automatic PDB management at any time by adding a bypass annotation.

 - **Garbage Collection:**
   Orphaned PDBs are cleaned up when workloads are deleted or change state.

 - **Leader Election:**
   Supports safe, highly available operation in multi-replica controller deployments.